IrinaCristali/IrinaCristali.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics and B.S. in Statistical Science, Duke University, May 2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Statistics, The University of Chicago, June 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, The University of Chicago, June 2024 (expected)

-Work experience
+Research experience
 ======
 * Summer 2015: Research Assistant
   * Github University